 Here is a list to get you startedemail Frances to find out more about volunteering with Compass.
-See below for info on some of our lovely current volunteers:
+See below for info on some of our lovely recent volunteers:

 Malene Bratlie I am in my final year as a BA sociology student at the University of Greenwich and I will be working on the Toolkit project.
 I have previously been involved with the Evelyn Oldfield Unit and their Research for Action and Influence course, a project that trains members of London-based refugee and migrant community groups to conduct research and further implement changes.
 I also write regularly for genderandthecity.com about issues concerning gender inequality.

 Chris Thomas Chris has recently been providing voluntary generalist administrative support for a range of Compass’ projects.
 Over the next few months he will be also be leading a local engagement project, working with local group contacts to create a comprehensive toolkit, with the aim of increasing the efficiency and number of Compass’ progressive groups beyond their London base.
 Outside of Compass, he is undertaking a postgraduate degree in International Public Policy and from September will be working with Cancer Research UK’s Cancer Prevention research team.
 He is interested in all elements of progressive politics, and would like to continue his regular, wide-ranging engagement with activities that ensure the smooth, expansive and inclusive running of progressive organisations and working to extend the reach of their ideas to an ever wider audience.